bopjesvla/hitch/PRIVACY_POLICY.md

 - Basic profile information such as name, email, language, name, picture, gender, age, living location, usernames in other networks.
 - Information about your hitchhiking experiences.

-All user of the described user related information except their email will be publicly accessible, also via a regular database dump.

 ### Our server

 Our server (and thus your data) is securely hosted in the EU.

 ### Research

-Hitchhiking and more broadly mobility research will be conducted using the data collected on Hitchmap including public user data.
-See our [statistics page](https://hitchmap.com//dashboard.html) for more information.
+Hitchhiking and more broadly mobility research might be conducted using the data collected on Hitchmap including user data.
+No individual data will be published, only aggregate data.
+See our [statistics page](https://hitchmap.com/dashboard.html) for more information.

 ---